dalenewman/Cfg-NET/README.md

 For each database, he provides you with the server name, and the associated backup folder.

-The servers in question are named Gandalf, and Saruman.
+The servers in question are named *Gandalf*, and *Saruman*.
 So, start with a configuration like this:

 <pre class="prettyprint" lang="xml">